Zeioth/heirline-components.nvim/README.md

 * **How do components work?** A component is made of providers.
 So you can use providers to build your component.
 Aditionally, conditions are used to decide when a component should be displayed.
 * **What nvim version do I need?** These components have been tested on nvim `v0.9.x`
 * **How can I avoid breaking changes?** Always use the components by importing `heirline-components.all`.
 That way internal changes won't affect you.
 If you wanna be extra sure, you can also lock the plugin version in your package manager to avoid getting updates.
-* **Icons look weird:** Make sure you are using nerd fonts.
-Otherwise you can set the option `icons` to pass a table with your own icons.
-Chech [here](https://github.com/Zeioth/heirline-components.nvim/blob/main/lua/heirline-components/config.lua).
 * **I've found a bug!** Please [report it](https://github.com/Zeioth/heirline-components.nvim/issues) so I can fix it, and make sure you send a screenshot.

 ## 🌟 Support the project